 If you’re interested in working with a distribution and promotion agency, Cam Model Agency specializes in getting more eyeballs on your content so you can grow your following.

 A full-service agency or manager takes care of the entire process for you.
-You create the content and send it off to them and they take care of everything for you.
+You create the content and send it to them; they take care of everything for you.
 They’ll post, promote, handle messages, and help you grow.

-As different platforms pop up and new methods of making money arise, many other types of agencies will come up.
+As different platforms pop up and new money-making methods arise, many other types of agencies will arise.

-Because you’re essentially hiring out a portion of your business, you’re going to have to pay a fee.
-There are many ways to end up paying for their service, a few of the most common listed here.
+You will have to pay a fee because you’re essentially hiring out a portion of your business.
+There are many ways to end up paying for their service; a few of the most common are listed here.

 Pros to this fee agreement